 A shadow swept over me and I looked up.
 Tall trees hid most of the sky, but the canopy could not hide the shapes of dark clouds creeping in from the west.
 The leaves whispered as a cool breeze stirred the high branches.
-Frowning, I hoped the weather wouldn’t break, spoiling what had so far been a great day.
+I frowned, hoping the weather wouldn’t break to spoil what had so far been a great day.
 I didn’t get too many opportunities to go hiking and resented nature’s attempt to sabotage my outing.
 Looking at the clouds, I decided to push toward my turnaround point, which according to my forestry map was only about a kilometer or so away.

 An ominous whistle overhead made the branches creak and a cold rush of air made me shiver, my T-shirt offering little protection.
-Pulling on my sweater, I rounded the hill’s shoulder, looking anxiously for shelter.
+I pulled on my sweater as I rounded the hill’s shoulder, looking anxiously for shelter.
 Heavy drops of rain fell around me, cold on my face.

 I should have stuck to the trail.

 A bright flash made me blink.
 Two seconds later a loud crash shattered the silence, the following thunder grumbling, fading into the distance.
 The rain hissed as it came down, soaking my light sweater.